Sunday, April 9, 2017, 4PM

-For the THIRTIETH consecutive year, Voices In Harmony will present two free, out-of-doors concerts on the Band Stage at Main Beach in Crystal Lake.
-This concert in 1986 is what made the choir a part of our community.
+For the THIRTY-FIRST consecutive year, Voices In Harmony will present two free, out-of-doors concerts on the Band Stage at Main Beach in Crystal Lake.
+This concert in 1987 is what made the choir a part of our community.

 These concerts are a community favorites.
 They always present a sampling of the diverse and beautiful music of America.
 From folk songs to spirituals, from Stephen Foster to Stephen Sondheim, from William Billings to Randall Thompson, Aaron Copland and Leonard Bernstein, from Broadway and cinema to the Great American Songbook, VIH has explored our rich musical heritage.
 And, of course, there are always the patriotic favorites.

 The 2017 Summer Festival Chorus has only SIX rehearsals: